robertlarkins/preferred-development-practices/Git/PullRequests.md

 Review all other options to determine if they need to be selected.

+## Automatic Building

+As part of the pull request process, the pull request should be tested by running it through a pipeline to ensure that it builds and all tests pass.

+See here for how to do this: https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#pr-triggers

 ## Resources

 There are lots of articles on how Pull Requests should be done, here are a few of the first results on google: